nextleap-project/countermitm/3_gossip.md

-Even though some cryptographic systems such as OpenPGP leak the keys used for other recipients and schemes like Autocrypt even include the keys we currently do not check them for inconsistencies.
+Even though some cryptographic systems such as OpenPGP leak the keys used for other recipients and schemes like Autocrypt even include the keys current encryption systems do not check them for inconsistencies.
 For the confidentiality of group conversation this poses a significant risk.
 If an mitm attack is taking place on the connection between two participants all messages between these parties can be read by the